dib-lab/2022-paper-branchwater-software/manuscript.md

 tracking (Table X).
 However, comprehensive discovery of relevant data sets is challenging.
-Metadata for these data sets is typically geared towards the submitting researcher's major findings and study questions, and moreover cannot possibly describe the full contents of the data.
+Metadata for these data sets is typically geared towards the submitting researcher's study questions and major findings, and moreover cannot possibly describe the full contents of the data.
 Furthermore, metadata provided at the time of submission can be incomplete or inconsistent, rendering systematic data set discovery intractable.

-Content-based search is a promising alternative strategy to finding data sets in archives.
+Content-based search is a promising alternative strategy for finding data sets in archives.
 By searching with genomic content of interest, content-based search can recover datasets containing relevant species or genes of interest regardless of their associated metadata.